Red Wing High School: Advanced Placement

-Post-Secondary Enrollment Options (PSEO)
+Post-secondary enrollment pptions

 Eligible juniors and seniors at Red Wing High School may enroll at Minnesota post-secondary institutions on a full or part-time basis.
 A student who takes college or technical courses for high school credit will have the cost of tuition, books and materials paid for by the State of Minnesota.
-Enrollment options include, but are not limited to: Minnesota State College – Southeast Technical, University Center Rochester (featuring programs from Rochester Community & Technical College (RCTC), University of Minnesota - Rochester and WSU Rochester Center) and the University of Minnesota - Twin Cities.
+Enrollment options include, but are not limited to: Minnesota State College – Southeast Technical, University Center Rochester (featuring programs from Rochester Community & Technical College (RCTC), University of Minnesota – Rochester and WSU Rochester Center) and the University of Minnesota – Twin Cities.

 Articulated Agreements (Tech Prep)

 Articulated Agreements are contractual agreements between Red Wing High School and selected post-secondary schools in Minnesota that will provide curricula allowing advanced standing for students in post-secondary technical programs.
 At Red Wing High School, a junior or senior student earning an "A" or "B" in an Articulated course will receive a certificate indicating the number of credits that will be honored by the technical or community college named on the certificate.
-Articulated Agreement credits may be earned at Red Wing High School in Agricultural Science, Business and Marketing, Family and consumer science and Industrial Technology.
+Articulated Agreement credits may be earned at Red Wing High School in Agricultural Science, Business and Marketing, Family and Consumer Science and Industrial Technology.

-Athletics, Co-Curricular Activities and Performing Arts
+Athletics, co-curricular activities and performing arts

 Red Wing competes in the Missota Conference and Region IAA of the Minnesota State High School League.
+The sports teams are known as the Red Wing Wingers.
 The school colors are purple and white.
-Uniforms and school logos typically include red as an accent and the sports teams are known as the Red Wing Wingers.
+Uniforms and school logos typically include red as an accent.
 Many students recognize purple, red and white as the school colors, but red is only included due to the name of the city.

 The school's hockey program was started in 1974 by Jim Pohl.
 Led by John Pohl, the Wingers won the boys' state championship in 1997.
-John Pohl is second place for the all-time scoring record for Minnesota High School Hockey.
+John Pohl is second place for the all-time scoring record for Minnesota high school hockey.